bitcoindevkit/bitcoindevkit.org/docs/_blog/bdk_rn_making_of.md

 ---
-title: "`bdk-rn`: Making of the module"
+title: "`bdk-rn`: How bdk-rn was developed"
-description: "bdk-rn: React Native version of Bitcoin Devkit.
-Insight into how bdk-rn was made"
+description: "bdk-rn: React Native version of bitcoin Devkit.
+Insight into how bdk-rn was developed"
 authors:
     - Bitcoin Zavior
 date: "2022-07-10"